February 16, 2020

 Instead of waiting for riches, good looks, or anything other than what we have, what if we treat each moment as an end in itself, handling each precious experience that life hands us as though it were our last?
 Might that one change make each moment a designer moment?

 Would we make different choices and meet life with arms open a little wider?
 In Blessed with a Brain Tumor, Will Pye says, “Of course, failure is inevitable, yet the endeavor of life generates many magic moments.”

 Yes, meeting life and embracing all of it with open arms is pretty scary when I take it seriously.
 It’s easy to love the ones who love us and to embrace the stuff wrapped up with rainbows and ribbons.

-Imagine your life surrounded by people who are trying to do the same thing — making the most of every moment, doing as little damage as possible to the environment, to each other, and themselves.
+Imagine your life surrounded by people who are trying to do the same thing — make the most of every moment, do as little damage as possible to the environment, to each other, and themselves.
 All the while enjoying the ride with the wonder and awe it deserves.
 As long as we’re above ground and drawing breath, we get to play a role in making that happen.